pack98/pack98.github.io/index.md

 2. Don't punish boys for the mistakes of adults.
 3. Financial transparency in all our efforts.

-The Pack Committee is John Exum (Pack Committee Chairman), Frank Likert (Treasurer & Assistant Cubmaster), Willie Abrams (Cubmaster), Bill LaGrange (Den Leader), and Jake Green (Assistant Den Leader).
+The Pack Committee consists of: John Exum (Pack Committee Chairman), Frank Likert (Treasurer & Assistant Cubmaster), Willie Abrams (Cubmaster), Bill LaGrange (Den Leader), and Jake Green (Assistant Den Leader).
 Scott Turley (Den Leader) is a member through the end of September 2017.